Skip to main content

 Jadeite (Imperial Jade)

 The rarer and more valuable form.
 "Imperial Jade" is a vivid emerald-green Jadeite from Myanmar that can be worth more per carat than diamonds.
-Comes in green, lavender, red, yellow, black, and white.
+Found in green, lavender, red, yellow, black, and white.
 Harder than Nephrite at 6.5-7 Mohs.

 Nephrite